lkcozy/code-notes/notes/git/git.md

 - `|`: operator funnels the output from the preceding command into the command following the pipe.
 - `wc -l`: calls the [word count (wc)](http://en.wikipedia.org/wiki/Wc_%28Unix%29) program.
 Passing the `-l` flag asks it to return the total number of lines.

-## Branches

-Discard user email "xxxx" related commits after the specific commit:
+## Discard user email "xxxx" related commits after the specific commit

 Create a backup of the repository: